How Much Is Homeowners Insurance on a $300,000 House? (2024)

 Shopper Approved

 Check out Insurify’s guide on switching home insurance companies.
-If you still have questions about getting home insurance on a $300,000 house, here’s some additional information that may help.
+If you still have questions about getting home insurance on a $300,000 house, the following information may help.

 • How much is homeowners insurance on a $300,000 house in Florida?

-Based on Insurify’s proprietary data, Florida has the highest average home insurance premiums in the U.S. However, you might pay more or less than average based on your home, your policy preferences, and your risk profile.
+Based on Insurify’s proprietary data, Florida has the highest average homeowners insurance costs in the U.S. But you might pay more or less than average based on your home, your policy preferences, and your risk profile.

 Yes.
-You have plenty of ways to lower the cost of homeowners insurance on a $300,000 house.
+By making smart insurance decisions, you have plenty of ways to lower the cost of homeowners insurance on a $300,000 house and find the best rates.

 • What is the 80% rule in homeowners insurance?